-- The child stays at the setting in the care of two fully-vetted workers until the child is safely collected either by the parents or by a social care worker. - Social Care will aim to find the parent or relative if they are unable to do so, the child will become looked after by the local authority. - Under no circumstances will staff go to look for the parent, nor do they take the child home with them. - A full written report of the incident is recorded in the child's file. - Depending on circumstances, we reserve the right to charge parents for the additional hours worked by our staff. - Ofsted may be informed:
+- The child stays in the care of two fully-vetted workers until the child is safely collected either by the parents or by a social care worker. - Social Care will aim to find the parent or relative if they are unable to do so, the child will become looked after by the local authority. - Under no circumstances will staff go to look for the parent, nor do they take the child home with them. - For Safeguarding reasons, the nursery reserves the right to - A full written report of the incident is recorded in the child's file. - Depending on circumstances, we reserve the right to charge parents for the additional hours worked by our staff. - Ofsted may be informed: